 The PASPA law banned US based sports betting throughout the US.
 Because the Federal Wire Act was interpreted to apply specifically to sports betting by the DOJ, it also ensured domestic sports gambling could not emerge.
 PASPA's repeal altered the application of the Federal Wire Act to limit its restrictions solely to accepting sports wagers across state lines.

-However, neither of these laws, active or repealed, prohibit US players from participating in legally licensed and regulated online sports betting services located outside of the United States within jurisdictions that have expressly legalized Internet sportsbook gambling for their respective territories.
+However, neither of these laws, active or repealed, prohibit US players from participating in legal online sports betting services located outside of the United States within jurisdictions that have expressly legalized Internet sportsbook gambling for their respective territories.

-This means that if you participate in offshore online sports betting at destinations that hold legitimate licensing and are subject to regulatory oversight from a respected government, you will not be breaking the law.
-As long as you restrict your sports wagering to legally licensed and regulated destinations online and offline, whether domestic or offshore, you are not doing anything illegal.
+This means that if you participate in offshore online sports betting at destinations that operate legitimately in the industry and are subject to regulatory oversight from a respected government, you will not be breaking the law.
+As long as you restrict your sports wagering to these venues, you are not doing anything illegal.

 Will US Based Online Sports Betting Be Legal Anytime Soon?

 With PASPA's repeal, every state now has the power to allow or prohibit sports gambling within their borders and allow it through land-based, online and mobile options.
 New legislation that legalizes state regulated sportsbooks is sweeping through the country.
 25+ states have already legalized sports betting, with most others in the process of doing so.
 The economic benefits are something most states are interested in accessing at this time.

 Where Can I Find Legal Online Sports Betting Sites?